 Amidst the growing urbanization on the most parts of Cebu, there are still Cebuanos who take the initiative to preserve Cebu’s historical treasures.
 One example of this is the Yap-Sandiego ancestral house.
 It’s almost over 300 years old now but it still stands proud in the streets of Cebu City.
 When one goes beyond the borders of Cebu City, more and more well-preserved antique houses can be seen, like the ones in Carcar, Argao, Oslob and in other towns of Cebu.

 Aside from all of these, who could ever forget the famous and most awaited Sinulog festival?
-Street dancing, glamorous festival queens, creative and colorful costumes, tons and tons of people – all of these highlight the Sinulog.
+Street dancing, glamorous festival queens, creative and colorful costumes, tons and tons of people – all of these highlight the Sinulog, one of the grandest Philippine festivals.
 Of course aside from all these things, the main part of this event which should not be forgotten is paying homage and giving thanks to Cebu’s patron saint, Senior Sto.
 Nino.

 Cebu is also one of the main tourist destinations of the Philippines due to its beautiful beaches and resorts.
-Famous among them are the ones in Malapascua, Bantayan, Camotes, Oslob — where one could see the butanding (whale shark), and Moalboal.
+Famous among them are the ones in Malapascua, Bantayan, Camotes, Moalboal, and Oslob, where one could see the butanding (whale shark).